Eye Bags and Dark Under Eye Circles: Causes, Treatments, and Prevention

 The FDA has approved a variety of dermal fillers and injectables in various price ranges that all provide different results.
 Review the list below to see which options appeal to your needs:

-Hyaluronic Acid is also naturally found in the body, and is largely responsible for keeping your skin hydrated, and in turn, plumped.
-These fillers are soft, gel-like injections that are often infused with lidocaine, a numbing agent that is helpful in alleviating discomfort associated with your injection.
+Hyaluronic Acid is also naturally found in the body and is largely responsible for keeping your skin hydrated, and in turn, plumped.
+These fillers are soft, gel-like injections that are often infused with lidocaine, a numbing agent that helps alleviate discomfort associated with your injection.